Snow Halation: Music video

 The music video is animated by Sunrise and directed by Takahiko Kyōgoku.
-The video begins with Honoka Kōsaka running through the city streets interposed with shots of the other eight members of μ's alluding to feelings of love they want to express, with lastly Honaka buying a Christmas present.
+The video begins with Honoka Kōsaka running through the city streets interposed with shots of the other eight members of μ's alluding to feelings of love they want to express, with lastly Honoka buying a Christmas present.
 The video then shifts to μ's in a tree-lined courtyard lit with Christmas lights as they perform "Snow Halation" to choreographed dancing, again interposed with shots of the girls making preparations for the upcoming Christmas holiday.
 As the song enters into Honoka's mini solo, the white lights that had decorated the trees turn orange, which is Honoka's image color, and remain orange for the rest of the video.
 The video ends with Honoka meeting someone in town whom she wanted to give the present.

 A re-animated sequence for "Snow Halation" was featured in the ninth episode of Love Live!
 School Idol Project's second season, "Melody of the Heart", which aired in June 2014.
 The relative positions of each girl on the stage is retained from the original, but the re-animated version does not break away from the performance, and displays overall better animation and art quality.
 In a review by Anime News Network, Nick Creamer described this as "the show's best idol song, [with the] best choreography, and best direction."
 Freelance writer Yūko Shōji echoed this sentiment in Ohta Publishing's anime and video game magazine Continue, stating that it was "worth watching even just the performance," and that it was "clear from their mesmerizing expressions just how much work the production team put into it."
 A short version of the song was again re-animated in 3D computer graphics in 2018 to promote the video game Love Live!
 School Idol Festival All Stars.

 Live performances

 "Snow Halation" was performed as one of the final songs at all six of μ's' concerts: μ's First Love Live! in February 2012, μ's New Year LoveLive!
 2013 in January 2013, μ's 3rd Anniversary LoveLive! in June 2013, μ's→Next LoveLive!
 2014: Endless Parade in February 2014, μ's Go→Go!
 LoveLive!
 2015: Dream Sensation! in January and February 2015, and μ's Final LoveLive! μ'sic Forever in March and April 2016.
 When μ's reunited after four years to perform at the franchise-wide concert Love Live!
 Series 9th Anniversary: Love Live!
 Fest in January 2020, "Snow Halation" was the last song they performed.

+"Snow Halation" was performed by Tokyo Philharmonic Orchestra with six of μ's members as guest singers in Love Live!
+Anime 10th Anniversary Orchestra Concert in March 2024, as well as its rerun in January 2025 with five of μ's members.